Worcester Memorial Auditorium

 Marchand Meffre, Jason Baker

-To date, AHF has invested more than $2M in hard and soft costs to move the project forward.
-This includes demolition of the mold-ridden interior finishes in the basement in order to showcase the space for future activation.
-AHF is working closely with architects DBVW and HOK to develop 25% schematic design drawings which will support Historic Tax Credit applications.
-AHF has also received part 1 approval from the National Park Service for the construction of a new, contemporary, accessible entrance.
+To date, AHF has invested more than $2.5M in hard and soft costs to move the project forward, including the demolition of the mold-ridden interior finishes in the basement to prepare the space for future activation.
+AHF is working closely with architects DBVW to develop 25% schematic design drawings which will support Historic Tax Credit applications.
+AHF contracted with CSL International to develop a sustainable operating plan and build awareness for the project while identifying and engaging with prospective project partners, tenants, government officials and investors.
+The redevelopment of Worcester’s most iconic building will be a legacy project for the City of Worcester and its current and former residents.